Grandma's Homemade Muffin Recipes From Scratch

 Muffins have a rich history dating from the 18th century in England.
 They started as small, round, yeast-leavened breads.
 It wasn't until the 19th century that muffins evolved into the sweet, cake-like treats we know today.
 The invention of baking powder in the 1850s revolutionized muffin-making, allowing quicker and easier preparation.

-What makes these homemade muffin recipes so special is their versatility.
+What makes Grandma's muffins so special is their variety.
 From classic blueberry to raisin and pumpkin spice, there's an old fashioned muffin for every taste.
 Have fun experimenting with different flavors and ingredients.
 They're perfect for using those overripe bananas!

 • Don't over mix the batter.
 A few lumps are okay!